OpenHaldex-S3

 Hold BOOT, press and release RESET, then release BOOT

-3. Click Install below for your desired OpenHaldex variant
+3. Click Install below for your desired OpenHaldex firmware variant

 OpenHaldex-S3 Setup